BDC Hamburger Icon

 Open row

 While owning a business can be rewarding on many levels, dealing with payroll taxes and their accompanying forms can be a pain.
-Depending on your employees and business type, you may need to work with many forms, and it’s crucial to handle them correctly.
+Depending on your employees and business type, you may need to work with many forms and it’s crucial to handle them correctly.

-The Internal Revenue Service (IRS) penalizes businesses for filing employment taxes incorrectly or failing to pay them.
+The IRS penalizes businesses for filing employment taxes incorrectly or failing to pay them.
 Fines vary by charge level, with federal offenses typically more expensive than state ones.
-In 2022 alone, the IRS collected more than $98 billion in unpaid assessments on returns with additional tax due.
+In 2023 alone, the IRS collected more than $104.1 billion in unpaid assessments on returns with additional tax due.
+We’ll highlight the payroll report forms business owners should know about and share tips on using payroll software to streamline the payroll tax process.

 Editor’s note: Looking for the right payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.